primer/react/CONTRIBUTING.md

 ### TypeScript Support

 Several of the projects that consume Primer Components are written in TypeScript!
-Though Primer Components is not currently written in TS, we do export type declartions in order to make Primer Components compatible with other TS projects.
+Though Primer Components is not currently written in TS, we do export type definitions in order to make Primer Components compatible with other TS projects.

-Whenever adding new components or modifying the props of an existing component, **please make sure to update the type declaration** in `index.d.ts`!
+Whenever adding new components or modifying the props of an existing component, **please make sure to update the type definition** in `index.d.ts`!
 This is super important to make sure we don't break compatibility :)

 ### Additional Resources